Scotland national football team: 2026 FIFA World Cup

-In their 2026 World Cup qualification group Scotland drew with Denmark away, beat Belarus twice and Greece at home while losing away.
+In their 2026 World Cup qualification group, Scotland drew 0-0 with Denmark away; triumphed over Belarus twice; and beat Greece 3-1 at home while losing 3-2 away.
 On 18 November 2025, they beat Denmark 4-2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.